-Wind is caused by uneven heating The sun has produced energy for of the earth's surface by the sun. billions of years and is the ultimate Because the earth's surface is made source for all energy sources and up of different types of land and fuels that we use today.
-People water, it absorbs the sun's heat at have used the sun's rays (solar different rates.
-One example of this radiation) for thousands of years for uneven heating is the daily wind warmth and to dry meat, fruit and cycle.
-During the day, air above grains.
-Over time, people developed the land heats up faster than air technologies to collect solar over water.
-Warm air over land energy for heat and to convert it winds are reversed because air cools collection device is the solar oven (a box for collecting and absorbing sunlight).
-In the 1830s, British astronomer John Herschel used a In the same way, the atmospheric solar oven to cook food during an winds that circle the earth are expedition to Africa.
-People now created because the land near the use many different technologies earth's equator is hotter than the for collecting and converting solar land near the North Pole and the radiation into useful heat energy South Pole.
-Atmospheric winds are for a variety of purposes.
-These also created or enhanced by the technologies are described in sunlight and its intensity varies by a seasonal basis.
-The type and size of a solar energy collection and the The amount of electricity generated conversion system determines how from wind globally has grown much of the available solar energy can be converted into useful energy.
+The sun has produced energy for billions of years and is the ultimate source for all energy sources and fuels that we use today.
+People have used the sun's rays (solar radiation) for thousands of years for warmth and to dry meat, fruit and grains.
+Over time, people developed technologies to collect solar energy for heat and to convert it into electricity.

+An example of an early solar energy collection device is the solar oven (a box for collecting and absorbing sunlight).
+In the 1830s, British astronomer John Herschel used a solar oven to cook food during an expedition to Africa.
+People now use many different technologies for collecting and converting solar radiation into useful heat energy for a variety of purposes.
+These technologies are described in Chapter 8.

+Solar energy depends on the amount of sunshine reaching the surface of the earth.
+The amount of daily solar energy reaching the earth is many times greater than the total daily amount of energy that people consume.
+However, on the surface of the earth, solar energy is a variable and intermittent energy source because the amount of sunlight and its intensity varies by time of day and location.
+Weather and climate conditions affect the availability of sunlight daily and on a seasonal basis.
+The type and size of a solar energy collection and the conversion system determines how much of the available solar energy can be converted into useful energy.